Lossless smoothing of renewable power

 The ideal predictive smoothing (IPLPF) is simulated by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the lead time interval Δt eliminates the LPF’s time lag.

 The graphs on the left show the measured signal GI(t), low-passed GIs(t) (legend “lp”), and left-shifted low-passed GIs(t+Δt) (legend "aavg0") on a day with high solar exposure and strong intermittency.
-The graphs on the right show the specific energy GX(t) [Wh/m2] accumulated by IPLPF (legend "aavg0") vs GX(t) accumulated by LPF (legend "lp") on the same day.
-Exactly predicted input signal GI(t+Δt) minimizes the standard deviation of GX values, in practise minimizing the difference ΔGX = max(GX) – min(GX), defining the request for the specific accumulation capacity.
+The graphs on the right show the time course of specific energy GX(t) [Wh/m2] accumulated by IPLPF (legend "aavg0") vs GX(t) accumulated by LPF (legend "lp") on the same day.
+Exactly predicted input signal GI(t+Δt) minimizes the standard deviation of GX(t), in practise minimizing the difference ΔGX = max(GX) – min(GX), thus defining a requirement for the specific accumulation capacity.
 The specific throughput of the accumulated energy is also minimized by the IPLPF smoothing.

 LPF tuning